Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

 Before you can initially create a deployment, you need the following.

-- General prerequisites are described in the [infrastructure deployment document](/docs/infradeploy.md), and you should follow those, including in particular:
+- General prerequisites are described in the [infrastructure deployment document](/docs/infradeploy.md), and you should follow those, including setting quotas.

-    - Making sure that the diags infrastructure has been deployed.
+- You should ensure that shared infrastructure has been deployed, including in particular the shared RG, diagnostics infrastructure, and usage metrics RG.

-    - Making sure that quotas have been set.
+- To run the usage-metrics `--add-writer` step below, you must be the Entra admin of the metrics PostgreSQL server — normally the operator who deployed the metrics store.
+If that is someone else, either have them run that one step, or take over admin first (see [operations.md](/docs/operations.md#recovering-admin-access)).

 - Access to the Cloudflare account.
 Using this you must